New students must submit proof of COVID-19 vaccination in order to register for classes.

 Medical information may not be released without the written consent of the patient.
 If parents have questions or concerns, health center staff can answer generalized questions, but cannot violate patient confidentiality that is protected by law.
 Students are responsible for notifying parents or guardians of their condition, except in the case of a serious emergency.

 It depends on what medications you need.
 The Student Health & Wellness Center is equipped to care for most common health care conditions to treat young adults and adolescents.
 We stock a variety over-the-counter medications and a variety of prescription medications used to treat common illnesses or injuries, such as many antibiotics, birth control pills, emergency contraceptives, topicals, eye, nose and ear medications, etc. If you have specific medication needs, please call the health center for further guidance.
 Rx medications may be dispensed to you at the health center or you may be given a prescription to take with you to take to a local pharmacy.
-Psychotropic medications should be requested from your own provider or psychiatrist at the Counseling Center.
+Psychotropic medications should be requested from your own provider or the mental health nurse practitioner at the Counseling Center.

 Always bring your student ID and your health insurance card with you.
 Proof of your health insurance card is especially needed for some outsourced lab services.
 If you do not bring a copy of your insurance card at the time labs are drawn, you may be asked to pay out of pocket for those services.

 It is important to arrive on time and, preferably, a few minutes early to your appointment to allow adequate time to complete necessary forms.
 If you have an appointment and are running late, please call us to inform us of your situation and we will let you know if you can still be seen that day or shifted to a different time slot or day.
 This will depend on the reason for your visit.
 Serious illnesses and injuries will be accommodated into the schedule.
 If you cannot make your appointment, please call us 24 hours in advance.
-Failure to show up for your appointment without advance notice will result in a $15.00 NO SHOW fee to be charged to your student account.
+Failure to show up for your appointment without advance notice will result in a $20.00 NO SHOW fee to be charged to your student account.